RohanAlexander/telling_stories_with_data/_book/02-drinking_from_a_fire_hose.md

 We can have confidence in this simulated dataset because it is relatively straight-forward, and we wrote the code for it.
 But when we turn to the real dataset, it is more difficult to be sure that it is what it claims to be.
 Even if we trust the data, it is important that we can share that confidence with others.
 One way forward is to establish some checks that prove our data are as they should be.
 For instance, we expect:

-1. That 'country' is, and only is, one of these five: 'Argentina', 'Australia', 'Canada', 'China', or 'Kenya'.
+1. That 'country' is, and only is, one of these four: 'Argentina', 'Australia', 'Canada', or 'Kenya'.
-2. Conversely, that 'country' contains all those five countries.
+2. Conversely, that 'country' contains all those four countries.
 3. That 'year' is no smaller than 1971 and no larger than 2020, and is a number, not a letter.
 4. That 'nmr' is a value somewhere between 0 and 1,000, and is a number.